lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - Modifiers
     - view for functions: added to disallow modification of states. utilized in a getter function.
-    - payable for functions: Applied to functions that invovles sending tokens allowing the token to be received together with a call.
+    - payable for functions: Applied to functions that involves sending tokens allowing the token to be received together with a call.
     - onlyowner for functions: Applied to functions, to be called only by the owner of the contract.
     - virtual for functions and modifiers: Allows the function’s or modifier’s behaviour to be changed in derived contracts.
     - override: States that this function, modifier or public state variable changes the behaviour of a function or modifier in a base contract.